KIRTISINHA11/MC-APP/README.md

 In today's competitive educational environment at IGDTUW, students often face stress due to academic pressure, peer comparison, and career anxiety.
 While educational institutions promote excellence, the importance of **mental health** and **work-life balance** is often overlooked.
 This leads to increased stress, and in some cases, tragic outcomes like suicides among students.

-**GenZ-IGDTUW** is built with the intention to help students manage their mental health, improve focus, and balance their mental well-being with their academic life.
+**Zen-IGDTUW** is built with the intention to help students manage their mental health, improve focus, and balance their mental well-being with their academic life.
 By offering guided meditation and a supportive student corner, the app aims to make a positive difference in student life.

 ## 🌱 Scope of Work